scudrunner/EZLogbook-/README.md

 You can export and import data easily with this app, so creating a backup is as easy as sending yourself an email from the app

-Caopyright of the app  Jeff Freedman 2025
+Copyright of the app  Jeff Freedman 2025